Neath Hill Health Centre1 Tower CrescentNeath HillMilton Keynes, MK14 6JYTel: 01908 200529

 It can take up to five days for us to receive your blood test result; X-Ray results take between 7-10 days, although some other tests may take longer.

-The practice has a strict policy regarding confidentiality and data protection.
-We cannot give results to anyone else.
-We will only release test results to the person to whom they relate unless that person has given prior permission for the release of this data or they are not capable of understanding the results.
+Please note that we do have a strict policy regarding confidentiality and data protection.
+In this respect we will only release test results to the person to whom they relate unless that person has given prior permission for the release of this information or they are not capable of understanding the results.

 Enter all or part of your postcode in the box below and click one of the buttons